 Upon leaving 'Ottolenghi', not too far up the road is a special little chocolatier called 'Melt'.
-If we're lucky we might be able to see them making the chocolates but also more importantly - we will definitely taste some they made earlier on -.
-Now as we leave the Portobello road area we soon find ourselves in the very up-market Notting Hill and the vibe seems to have changed a little, a little fancier one might say.
+If we're lucky we might be able to see them making the chocolates but also more importantly - we will definitely taste some -.
+Leaving Portobello road, we soon find ourselves in the very up-market Notting Hill and the vibe seems to have changed a little, a little fancier one might say.

 Dripping in flowers and crammed with Churchill memorabilia, The Churchill Arms is one of London’s most recognizable and famous watering holes.
 Built in 1750, the pub was frequented by Churchill’s grandparents.
-We will wet our whistle here with a local real ale.
+We will wet our whistle here with a local real ale or glass of wine.

 To end off the tour we will slowly walk up to the very grand Kensington Palace where the royals reside.
 We will finally open up the box of delights from 'Ottolenghi' and finish the tour there.